MLGlobalHealth/KidSat/README.md

 ```

 would create 5 splits of the training and test data for spatial analysis and before/after 2020 split for temporal analysis.

+## Experiment with MOSAIKS

+The MOSAIKS features were extracted using [IDinsight](https://github.com/IDinsight/mosaiks#mosaiks-satellite-imagery-featurization) package.

 ## Experiment with DINOv2